-The moneyline for Saturday’s game is set at the Oakland A’s +135 and the Houston Astros -145.
-The over/under on runs scored is set at 9.
+The moneyline for this one comes in at the Oakland Athletics +147 and the Houston Astros -157.
+The over/under for total runs scored is 9.5.

 On the offensive side, these two teams sit neck and neck with one another.
 In terms of runs scored, the Oakland A’s rank eighth in the majors at 5.21 runs per game (5.53 on the road).
 For the Astros, they rank ninth in the majors at 5.20 runs (5.12 at home).